Williston Basin International Airport: Access

 Williston Basin International Airport is located about 10 mi northwest of Williston.
 A 2 mi road was built to connect the airport to the U.S. Route 85 truck bypass.

 Airlines and destinations

 Passenger

-Delta Connection uses CRJ200s operated by SkyWest Airlines to Minneapolis.
+Delta Connection uses CRJ700s and CRJ900s operated by SkyWest Airlines to Minneapolis.
 Sun Country Airlines uses Boeing 737-800s to Las Vegas.
-United Express uses CRJ200s operated by SkyWest Airlines to Denver.
+United Express uses CRJ200s and Embraer 175s operated by SkyWest Airlines to Denver.